-- Standard vehicle-setting is saved as vehicle setting only (not the DRIVER MEMORY 1 or 2 individualized profiles). - Standard vehicle with Memory Profile System-setting may be saved to either the DRIVER MEMORY 1 or 2 personalized profiles or as a vehicle setting. - Settings-ON or OFF - Original setting-ON - Setting adjustment made using: Message Center-MENU/SELECT controls
+- Setting is saved as vehicle setting only.

+- Vehicle with optional Driver Select System, setting may be saved to either the DRIVER MEMORY 1 or 2 personalized profiles or as a vehicle setting.

+- Settings-ON or OFF

+- Original setting-ON

+- Setting adjustment made using: Message Center-MENU/SELECT controls